 Even with hearing aids, you will still need to be a more observant driver, which brings us to tip number two – get your eyesight checked.
 Let’s face it when it comes to driving, vision is the sense that matters most, so make sure yours is up to snuff.
 Ask the doctor to check your night vision, too, just to be safe.
 If you don’t hear well, you need to be extra cautious about visual acuity.

 Learn to check your dashboard often.
 It’s the little things that will add up when you drive with hearing loss.
 For example, you will no longer hear that clicking noise that tells you that your turn signal is on.
-You will have to rely on your eyes to pick up the slack, so get in the habit of checking to see what your car is trying to tell you.
+You will have to rely on your eyes to pick up the slack, so get in the habit of scanning your dashboard to see what your car is trying to tell you.

 Watch the other cars closely.
 Of course, you would do that anyway, but you want to look for signs you might be missing something.
 You may not hear emergency sirens, for instance, so if the cars pulling over to the side, you should too.
 Look to see how other drivers are responding to their surroundings to get clues on what you might not be hearing.